 Sound-wise it’s the same.
 I love the music the game delivers.
-Just like usual, I’ve left the game in idle as I wrote this review as it’s so calming and majestic.
+Just like usual, I’ve left the game idle as I wrote this review as it’s so calming and majestic.
 This is another game I’m going to keep an eye out for the soundtrack of.
 The characters do have the annoying ‘Banjo Kazooie’ style of “blah blah wibble wobble blub blub” kind of noises as the character speaks – but I didn’t mind them as much in this as I did in Yooka Lay-lee.
 Other than that, everything sounds great, form the pistons on the bumpers, to the exploding slugs – well done!

 So, what’s my initial impression?
 Do I really need to ask that?
 This game is so much fun, yeah it gets frustrating when you can’t hit the ball just right and exit the pinball area you are currently stuck in, but once you do it feels so good!
 Well, until you press the wrong button and accidentally fall back into the part you had trouble getting out of!
 Regardless, the game is a lot of fun and I’m sure anyone of all ages will love the game as it requires luck just as much as skill, and the game is so damn cute!

 Yoku’s Island Express is the perfect combination of your favourite Metroidvania game, a watercolour painting and pinball.
-The majority of your time within the game will be spent flying around the screen as you furiously try and make it through all of the pinball-based enclosed areas, areas which never repeat, never get old, and never overstay their welcome.
+The majority of your time within the game will be spent flying around the screen as you furiously try and make it through all of the pinball-based enclosed areas, areas that never repeat, never get old, and never overstay their welcome.
 The rest of your time will be spent interacting with all of the lovable characters, experiencing the humour of the writing, collecting items, and delivering mail.
 Not bad for the first day on the job for our young protagonist!